 There is a variety of external grant opportunities available to faculty such as INBRE, NASA, NSF, SURF, etc. A Letter of Intent (LOI) may be required prior to submission.
-Faculty should work with the Provost Office in preparing the LOI prior to the deadline for draft submission to the Business Office.
+Faculty should work with the Provost Office in preparing the LOI.